 Opening and maintaining a checking account doesn’t necessarily have any impact on your credit score.
 However, responsibly managing your checking account is an important facet of living your best financial life.
 It’s the key to avoiding any unnecessary fees, ensuring that you have enough funds to cover daily transactions, and making sure your credit score doesn’t suffer.
 By watching your balance and reviewing your account history, you can keep your checking account in top shape.

 Another way to keep your account in great condition is to find a banking partner that gives you lofty interest rates and negligible fees.
-For instance, here at SoFi Checking and Savings, we offer 2.50% APY on accounts that have direct deposit.
+For instance, here at SoFi Checking and Savings, we offer a competitive APY on accounts that have direct deposit.
 Plus, we charge zero account fees and you can access your paycheck up to two days early.

 Does opening a checking account help your credit score?

 Typically, opening a checking account neither helps nor hurts your credit score.
 There are, however, certain situations (like applying for overdraft protection) that might lower your score.

 Does owing a bank money affect your credit?

 If you owe a bank overdraft or other fees, yes, it can negatively affect your credit.
 Just like any other unpaid bills, these delinquent charges can go on your credit report and lower your credit score.
 They show that you aren’t doing an A-plus job of managing your money and your debts.